osdoudece115710/forfacts/README.md

-The Buick Motor Company, founded in 1903, quickly became one of the largest automobile manufacturers in the United States, known for its durable and reliable cars.
+The Stanley Steamer, introduced in 1897, was a popular steam-powered car in the early 1900s, known for its quiet operation and smooth ride quality.